-At WorldBeing, we believe that inner wellbeing is key to global wellbeing.
+At WorldBeing, we believe that youth wellbeing is key to global wellbeing.

-Research can change the ways in which we – and others – see and interact with the world and with one another.
+Research can change the ways in which we see and interact with the world and with one another.
 It helps us explore ways to make wellbeing accessible to all, no matter who you are, where you were born, or what your circumstances are.

-It allows us to support synergies among individuals, communities, academics, governments, donors, and more – all towards the same goal: learning what strategies can support wellbeing not only individually, but communally, structurally, and globally.
+Research allows us to support synergies among individuals, communities, academics, governments, donors, and more—all towards the same goal: learning what strategies can support wellbeing not only individually, but communally, structurally, and globally.

 Our 15 years of innovation and rigorous research has led to well-documented impacts on Sustainable Development Goals (SDGs) such as SDG 3: Good Health and Well-Being, SDG 4: Quality Education, and SDG 5: Gender Equality.